 - Interpret and apply quality standards, regulations, and guidelines for medical product development and lifecycle management to ensure that products are safe, efficacious, and available to patients who need them

 Specific learning objectives for each offering will be found on the DIA 2018 website under the program in the coming months, please check back.

 Select short courses and program offerings (including sessions, forums, and workshops) may be approved for AMA PRA Category 1 Credits™, pharmacy or nursing contact hours, Project Management Institute (PMI) professional development units (PDUs), or International Association for Continuing Education and Training (IACET) continuing education units (CEUs).
 Continuing education credit information will be clearly identified in the final program and on the DIA 2018 website with the statement CME, Pharmacy, Nursing, or PMI PDUs.
 IACET continuing education units (CEUs) are offered for most program offerings.
-CE credits are not available for the Engage and Exchange sessions, Innovation Theater presentations, or the Opening Plenary session.
+CE credits are not available for the Engage and Exchange sessions, Innovation Theater presentations, or Content Hubs.